A Storyist project can contain text files (manuscript, scripts, notes), story sheets, and images. You can easily create a new project as follows:

 To rename a project, simply tap the title text beneath the icon and enter a new title.

-Once you’ve created or imported a project, you can rename it by tapping the label beneath the icon in the Storyist home screen and entering a new name.
+Once you’ve created a project, you can rename it by tapping the label beneath the icon in the Storyist home screen and entering a new name.

-To open an item, tap its icon in the Storyist home screen.
+To open a project, tap its icon in the Storyist home screen.

 After you’ve opened a project, there are several ways to get around.
 The easiest is to simply tap.

-Storyist also includes a navigation sidebar that lets you switch between items in your project.
+Storyist also includes a navigation sidebar that lets you quickly switch between items in your project.
 To display it, tap the Navigator button in the toolbar, or swipe from left to right.
-If you’re using Storyist on iPad or iPhone 6+ and are holding the device in landscape orientation, you can pin the navigation sidebar open by tapping the Pin button in the bottom toolbar.

 In addition to using the Project view to get around, you can also use it to add, rename, delete, and export project items.
 The Add and Export buttons are available in the bottom bar, and the Rename and Delete buttons are available when you tap the Edit button.